OWLNEST

 Why it matters for Lume

-This is why Lume uses a deep amber, low-blue spectrum instead of blue-rich nighttime light.
+This is why Lume uses a tuned sleep spectrum instead of blue-rich nighttime light.

 Journal of Neuroscience, 2001